MadsLudvig/AppleIRTransmitter/README.md

 To make usbhid driver use the Apple IR receiver as dev/usb/hiddev instead of dev/input/hidraw,

-The quirk we need to add to usbhid, contains following:
+The quirk we need to add to usbhid, does the following:
 ```
 0x05ac:0x8242:0x40000010
 ```
-* With 0x05ac being the vendor ID (Apple, you shouldn't need to change this)
+* 0x05ac is the vendor ID (In this case it is Apple)
-* With 0x8242 being the product ID (check the output of lsusb for your hardware)
+* 0x8242 is the product ID (as seen with running lsusb command)
-* And 0x10 being "HID_QUIRK_HIDDEV_FORCE" and 0x40000000 being "HID_QUIRK_NO_IGNORE"
+* 0x10 is "HID_QUIRK_HIDDEV_FORCE" and 0x40000000 is "HID_QUIRK_NO_IGNORE"

 add the following line to `/boot/cmdline.txt`
 ```